How quarantine-free travel works

 If the COVID-19 situation changes in New Zealand or Australia

 If there is a change in Alert Level in New Zealand or the situation changes in Australia, Covid19.govt.nz (this website) and news websites will announce it.
-You can also find information here about what to do at different Alert Levels.
+You can also find information on this website about what to do at different Alert Levels.

 If community cases occur in New Zealand or Australia, the Government could pause quarantine-free travel for a time to assess the risk or it could suspend travel for a longer period of time.
 Travellers should have a plan and be prepared for travel plans to be disrupted.